chauvu183/Rest-service-game/README.md

  and list them so you can choose which quest to attend.

  Do you want to fullfil those quests?
-Press 'y' to continue or 'q' to exit game y
+Press 'y' to continue or 'q' to exit gameController y